 - Place your footstool in front of the toilet bowl.

 - Place your bottom on the toilet seat.

 When you feel it is time to poop, stay in the Semi-Squat position on the toilet bowl.
 You will feel when to stool is moving downwards in the descending colon.

 When this thing happens, slowly strain the rectum.
 Do not push too hard and too often.
-Push your rectum and anus slowly and repeat this movement.
+Push your rectum gently and repeat it.

-Squatting (Semi-Squatting) is always the best way to si on the toilet when constipated because it makes pooping smoother.
-Also, it prevents you from straining too much and, it helps you manage your bowel movement
+Semi-squatting is always the best way to sit on the toilet when constipated because it makes pooping smoother.
+Also, it prevents you from straining too much.

-Once you are in the squatting position and ready to poop, do as follows:
+Once you are ready to poop, do as follows:

 - Slowly strain your abdomen for 1 minute